 Moreover, in the definition of priceability we only distinguish between assigning a zero score to a project, or a strictly positive score.
 Therefore, the definition does not change whether cardinal or simply approval ballots are used.
 Note that this definition of priceability requires the underlying assumption that satisfaction is strictly monotonic.

 \paragraph{Priceable Rules.} Given the similarities between the definition of priceability and that of \mes{}, it will not surprise anyone that the latter always returns priceable budget allocations.
-Maybe more surprisingly, it also is the case of sequential Phragmén and the maximin support rules.
+Maybe more surprisingly, this also is the case for sequential Phragmén and the maximin support rules.

 \begin{proposition}[\citealt{PPS21}] For every instance $I$ and profile $\profile$ of cardinal ballots, $\mes(I, \profile)$ is priceable. \end{proposition}

 \begin{proposition}[\citealt{LCG22}] For every instance $I$ and profile $\profile$ of approval ballots, $\seqPhragmen(I, \profile)$ is priceable. \end{proposition}